-- In 2013, Florida took the dispute to the U.S. Supreme Court, alleging that Georgia was using too much water, that Florida suffered economic and ecological harm as a result, and requesting equitable apportionment of the waters in ACF Basin.
+- In 2013, Florida launched the current dispute at the U.S. Supreme Court level, alleging that Georgia was using too much water, that Florida suffered economic and ecological harm as a result, and requesting equitable apportionment of the waters in ACF Basin.
 The Supreme Court agreed to hear the case [Supreme Court docket here], and appointed a special attorney known as a Special Master to oversee and manage the case, which is ongoing.

 After extensive discovery resulting in production of millions of pages of documents, a six-week trial began on Halloween and concluded on December 1, 2016.
 All documents pertaining to the Special Master’s proceedings can be found here.

 On February 14, 2017, the Special Master—Portland, Maine, attorney Ralph Lancaster—who oversaw the trial concluded that Florida had not proven by clear and convincing evidence that a cap on Georgia’s consumptive water use would result in additional streamflow in Florida.
 The Special Master’s recommendation was to deny Florida’s request for relief.